bcokert/elophant/README.md

 #### Setup an Environment
 The setup for Dev and Prod (and other) environments is the same, save for different environment variable values.
-When relevant use "local" for Local "dev" for Dev, and "prod" for Production

 ##### Setup Environment Variables
 For the local environment (devs only) see their relevant Environment variable section, which uses a script For all other environments, the following variables need to be set:
 * Set ELOPHANT_USER_PASSWORD - password for regular access
 * Set ELOPHANT_ADMIN_PASSWORD - password for admin access (only used to init database)
-* Set ELOPHANT_ENV - used to select the correct config file, found in application-$ENV.conf
 * Set ELOPHANT_SECRET - the play secret, should be generated via 'activator playGenerateSecret'

 ##### Install Docker